Alex Kirilloff Player Props: Twins vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.39 team ERA ranks 19th among all league pitching staffs.
+- The Red Sox's 4.38 team ERA ranks 18th among all MLB pitching staffs.

-- The Red Sox rank 21st in baseball in home runs given up (90 total, 1.2 per game).
+- Red Sox pitchers combine to allow 91 total home runs at a clip of 1.2 per game (to rank 21st in the league).

-- Whitlock gets the start for the Red Sox, his eighth of the season.
-He is 4-2 with a 4.38 ERA and 33 strikeouts in 39 2/3 innings pitched.
+- Garza will make his first start of the season for the Red Sox.

-- His last time out was on Wednesday against the Colorado Rockies, when the right-hander went seven innings, surrendering two earned runs while giving up six hits.
+- The 29-year-old righty has 12 appearances out of the bullpen this season.

-- In seven games this season, the 27-year-old has amassed a 4.38 ERA and 7.6 strikeouts per nine innings, while allowing a batting average of .277 to his opponents.
+- In 12 games this season, he has compiled a 3.46 ERA and averages 8.3 strikeouts per nine innings while opposing batters are hitting .204 against him.

 © 2023 Data Skrive.
 All rights reserved.